intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 ##### 2.2.2.2 Run Your Spark Program with BigDL PPML on SGX

-To run your pyspark program, firstly you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
+To run your pyspark program, you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
 Then run with `ppml-spark-submit.sh` using the command:

 ```bash
 ./ppml-spark-submit.sh work/YOUR_PROMGRAM.py | tee YOUR_PROGRAM-sgx.log